Unaxiom/ulogger/README.md

 # ulogger

 A custom logger that can be configured with different output colors.
 It can also stream logs to a remote URL.
+Take a look at the [documentation](https://godoc.org/github.com/Unaxiom/ulogger).

 # Usage
 ```